-All pupils arriving after our school day starts at 9:45am have to sign in at the office, with a parent/carer filling out a late slip.
-Pupils arriving within 15 minutes of registration closing will receive a late mark L and the minutes late will be recorded on ScholarPack.
-Pupils arriving more than 15 minutes after registration has closed will receive a U mark which is an unauthorised absence and the minutes late will be recorded on ScholarPack.
-If the reason for lateness beyond 9.00am/1.00pm is an exceptional circumstance as agreed by the Headteacher then code L may be used.
+All pupils arriving after our school day starts at 8:45am have to sign in at the office, with a parent/carer filling out a late slip.
+Pupils arriving after this time will receive a late mark L and the minutes late will be recorded on ScholarPack.
+Once our registers have closed at 9:15am, children will receive a U mark which is an unauthorised absence and the minutes late will be recorded on ScholarPack.
+If the reason for lateness beyond 9.15am/1.15pm is an exceptional circumstance as agreed by the Headteacher then code L may be used.

 Parents whose children regularly arrive late will receive warning letters from school.
 If warning letters are ignored and punctuality does not improve, the child’s parent will be invited to a meeting with the Head Teacher.
 Extreme cases may be referred to the Early Help Attendance Enforcement team.

 Parents are asked to make contact by 8:45am on the first day of absence, by telephone call or e-mail to the school office, informing the school of the reason for the absence and/or nature of any illness.
 Parents are also asked to inform the school if there is a likely return date.
 For absences beyond one day, the parent/carer must phone the school each day to provide an update on their child’s condition.

 Messages made to the school office are noted on an absence record and subsequently logged as either ‘authorised absence’ or ‘unauthorised absence’.
 Only the school can make the absence authorised.
 Parents do not have authority to authorise their child’s absence.

 ALL absence will be recorded as unauthorised unless evidence is provided to prove otherwise.
 It is school policy that if a child is off for more than 5 days then medical evidence must be provided to authorise the absence.